nordleif/Rockhistorier/README.md

 - Bob Dylan - Live 1966 (The "Royal Albert Hall" Concert)
 - Bob Dylan - More Blood, More Tracks (The Bootleg Series Vol. 14)
 - Bob Dylan - Side Tracks
-- Bob Dylan - More Blood, More Tracks (The Bootleg Series Vol. 14)
 - Baby Huey - The Baby Huey Story - The Living Legend
 - Japan - Quiet Life
 - Laura Nyro - Eli and the Thirteenth Confession